 Our first IT dashboard is related to project management, and tracks every step and task necessary to carry out the project.
 The banner at the top tracks the evolution and progress of the project, from planning to delivery.
 The team is currently on stage three, developing the product and 67% of that phase has now been completed.
 All the lights are in the green as they are on time according to what was initially planned, to deliver their project on December 15th, in 107 days.

-The second part of our IT dashboard is divided into four KPIs (Key Performance Indicators).
+The second part of our IT management dashboard is divided into four KPIs (key performance indicators).
 First of them is the budget, displaying the total budget that was allocated to the project, the current target value at this stage, and the amount that was used at this date.
 It is important to track this KPI to know if you are able to deliver your project with the resources you have, and within certain limits.
-We can see here that it has already been overrun by 8,1%: it might be interesting to investigate the reasons of such overrun.
-Is it due to a bad planning, or wrong estimations?
+We can see here that it has already been overrun by 8,1%: it might be interesting to investigate the reasons for such overrun.
+Is it due to bad planning, or wrong estimations?
 Were there a lot of unexpected events that occurred?
-Often enough, budget and time are a trade-off, and in order to hand a project on time, going a little over budget might be a not uncommon.
-Likewise, if budget is calculated really tight, the delivery often can be delayed.
+Often enough, budget and time are a trade-off, and in order to hand a project on time, going a little over budget might not be uncommon.
+Likewise, if the budget is calculated really tight, the delivery often can be delayed.

-The second of our IT dashboards is focusing on the general management of more technical issues.
-As the IT leader of your company, such dashboard is crucial.
-Tracking the system indicators that look at problems lets your staff know how often they are happening and in which quantity; that helps in maintaining a robust system performance.
+The third of our IT dashboards is focusing on the general management of more technical issues.
+As the IT leader of your company, having a CIO dashboard template is crucial.
+In this case, tracking the system indicators that look at problems lets your staff know how often they are happening and in which quantity; that helps in maintaining robust system performance.